Toast (TOST)

 13. Is Now The Time To Buy Toast?

-We think Toast is a solid business.
-To kick things off, its revenue growth was exceptional over the last three years.
+In our opinion, Toast is a good company.
+First off, its revenue growth was exceptional over the last three years.
 And while its customer acquisition is less efficient than many comparable companies, its ARR has surged, showing its fundamentals are improving because it’s becoming a more predictable business.
 On top of that, its expanding operating margin shows it’s becoming more efficient at building and selling its software.

-Toast’s price-to-sales ratio based on the next 12 months is 3.9x.
+Toast’s price-to-sales ratio based on the next 12 months is 4x.
 Looking at the software space right now, Toast trades at a compelling valuation.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.